guillaumeLepape/Ellie/README.md

 # Ellie
 Finite element software in C++.
-Using gmsh to generate mesh and output .VTK files.
+Using gmsh to generate mesh and output .inp files (readable file for ParaView ).

 ## Clone the repository
 Since this git repository contains the submodule eigen, the clone command is the following